 - Prepared meals: Cooked food donated by off-campus food-service operators, through a partnership with a local nonprofit, is made available to students at several locations around campus.
 These can included casseroles, baked chicken, vegetables, rice and other elements of a full meal.

 - CalFresh benefits: A staff member from Second Harvest Food Bank visits campus twice a month to answer questions and help students apply for the CalFresh program, which provides cash assistance for food.
 Make an appointment by calling De Anza's Office of Outreach at 408.864.8327.

-While De Anza College does not operate student housing, there are resources available for students who are struggling to afford shelter in this area.
+While De Anza College does not operate student housing, there are referrals available for students who are homeless or struggling to find shelter on an emergency basis.

 - Overnight parking: The Winter Faith Collaborative coordinates an overnight "safe parking" program at churches and other locations, including sites near De Anza, for individuals or families who are sleeping in their vehicles.
 Contact Amigos de Guadalupe in advance to be screened and enrolled in this program, by calling 408.341.6080 or 408.509.2731.